 About Genetic Counseling and Testing

-Only these types of cancers have been linked to a gene alteration for which a blood test is possible:
+These types of cancers have been linked to a gene alteration for which a blood test is possible:

 - Early-onset prostate